GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 # Standalone Tutorial

-This examples deploys the Secured data warehouse blueprint module, the required "external harness" needed to deploy it, and Dataflow Jobs that process sensitive data using the Secured data warehouse infrastructure.
+This examples deploys the *Secured Data Warehouse* blueprint module, the required "external harness" needed to deploy it, and Dataflow Pipelines that process sensitive data using the *Secured Data Warehouse* infrastructure.

 In the External Harness we have:

-- The creation of four GCP projects needed by the Secured Data Warehouse:
+- The creation of four GCP projects needed by the *Secured Data Warehouse*:
   - Data Ingestion project.
   - Non-confidential Data project.
   - Data Governance project.